fureya48/binar-challenge-chapter-6/README.md

 <br>

 <p align="left"> This is a project challenge from Binar Academy Chapter 6.
-I used Node.js, Express.js, Sequelize, and PostgeSQL for Backend and I used Bootstrap V4.x.x for styling. </p>
+I used Node.js, Express.js, Sequelize, and PostgeSQL for Backend and I used Bootstrap V4.x.x for styling.
+I was add login verification if username or password not match.
+If you not login before, you don't play the game.</p>

 <br>
 <br>